isabellaheder/Assessment-HarvadX-Combinations-and-Permutations/README.md

 You will find the resolution of each exercise (containing code + explanation) on the **PDF uploaded to this Repo**.

+If you only want to see the codes, you will find them in the .r file (but I do wish that you'll read the PDF) :)

 Also:

 --> You can find this exercises in HarvardX course (EDX) called "Data Science: Probability", this is one of many assessments.